scottshepard/whatsockswill/README.md

 Running Locally
 ========

-    jekyll serve
+    bundle exec jekyll serve

 That's it!
-Visit http://localhost:4000/ to view the site.
+Visit http://localhost:4000 to view the site.

-If you get an error, try `bundle exec jekyll serve`

 Pushing the website
 =======